tiny-pilot/tinypilot/CONTRIBUTING.md

 ### Enable mock scripts

-The TinyPilot server backend uses several privileged scripts (created in [`ansible-role/files/`](ansible-role/files)).
+The TinyPilot server backend uses several privileged scripts (provisioned to [`/opt/tinypilot-privileged/scripts/`](debian-pkg/opt/tinypilot-privileged/scripts)).
 Those scripts exist on a provisioned TinyPilot device, but they don't exist on a dev machine.

 To set up symlinks that mock out those scripts and facilitate development, run the following command: